Camium02/ICE-3111-Computer_Vision/Labs/Lab-06/C-CXX.md

 - `motionDetection.cxx`, and
 - `CMakeLists.txt`.

-For each `.cxx` files, had a preamble using C++ comments.
+For each `.cxx` files, add a preamble using C++ comments.
 Each preamble must describe the program:

 1. the author of the program (you),
 2. the date,